KaustubhPatange/AutoBindings/README.md

 - [Generation of `TypeConverters` for Room](https://github.com/KaustubhPatange/AutoBindings/wiki/TypeConverter-Generation)
 - [Generation of `ColumnAdapters` for custom types in SQLDelight](https://github.com/KaustubhPatange/AutoBindings/wiki/ColumnAdapter-Generation)

-You can find some extra compiler options list [here](https://github.com/KaustubhPatange/AutoBindings/wiki/Compiler-Options).
+You can find some set of extra compiler options [here](https://github.com/KaustubhPatange/AutoBindings/wiki/Compiler-Options).

 ## Download